Sir John Staples Society Inaugural Launch

 On 28th February 2017 the Inaugural launch of the Sir John Staples Society took place at Prendergast School on the occasion of the Leathersellers' Court Visitation.
 We were delighted to welcome Lord David Blunkett who gave a wise, witty and compelling speech to an invited audience of the federation schools' pupils, teachers, parents and guests.
 He was introduced by student speeches.
 The launch was a great success.

-Mark d'Inverno: The Future of Creativity - Talk to Y11 and 6th Form Students
+Mark d'Inverno: The Future of Creativity - Talk to Sixth Form and Y11 Students

 Speakers for Schools: Sir Brendan Barber, Chair of the ACAS Council - Talk to Federation Students